younaman/Serverless-tools/README.md

   **Setup**: Create a role with escalation-related permissions (e.g., `sts:AssumeRole` and `fc:UpdateFunctionCode`), and assign it to a function.
   **Expected Output**:
   - The function should list these permissions as CONFIRMED.
-  - The script should output a privilege escalation path involving these permissions.
+  - The script should output privilege escalation paths (Attack path 1 or 2) involving these permissions.

 - Cross-Account Contamination
   **Setup**: Multiple stacks/functions, at least one of which in Account 2 has the `fc:UpdateFunctionConfiguration` permission, and attack strategies 1 or 2 can be implemented in Account 1 (for example, the functions in Account 1 have `sts: Assumerole` or `fc: UpdateFunctionCode`).
   **Expected Output**:
-  - The script should output the "LAYER-BASED CONTAMINATION" section under cross-account attack paths.
+  - The script should output the "LAYER-BASED CONTAMINATION" section under cross-account attack paths(Attack path 3).

 - Invalid/Expired Credentials
   **Setup**: Run the script with invalid or expired AWS credentials.